mertkaracamm/redis-nlp-doc-service/README.md

 Planned extensions include:
 - Redis integration for caching evaluations.
 - REST API hooks into a document management system for automated workflows.

-This project is still evolving, but seeing how a language model can reason over semi-structured documents and deliver consistent, auditable decisions has been both exciting and impactful.